 Scholarships for Higher Education

-The Jon H. Poteat Scholarship Foundation will award over $175,000 in 2015 to NTHS members.
+The Jon H. Poteat Scholarship Foundation awarded over $175,000 in 2015 to NTHS members.
 It is our belief that CTE students must be supported and encouraged to seek higher education in today’s highly competitive global community.
 Aware of the increasing costs to attend post-secondary schools, NTHS is dedicated to providing scholarships to career and technical education students who choose a skilled trade as their career.

 Partnering with other Career and Technical Student Organizations such as SkillsUSA and Hosa, we connect our students to every scholarship opportunity during their educational experience.
 Membership with NTHS is vital to students who choose a direct path to CTE from high school, or adults who return to school seeking a new or more fulfilling career path.

 NTHS greatly appreciates corporate partners and welcomes other partnerships who share in the belief that supporting skilled trades is a critical link to healthy economies, thriving communities, and happy employees.
 Since the G.I Bill in 1944, families have viewed college as part of the American dream, yet the rising costs of attending a postsecondary school often hinder gifted students who wish to pursue a skilled trade.